-Posted October 7th, 2013 in Uncategorized
+Posted October 7th, 2013 in Great Lakes Cleanup

 Among the many Areas of Concern (AOCs) designated by the International Joint Commission, Illinois-Indiana Sea Grant has been involved in several providing research and reports on local stakeholders perceptions of cleanup operations and ways in which they are affected by the projects.
 This latest report details the St. Louis River AOC.